keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

 * Check to see how other staff members are utilizing HubSpot and look for staff who may be logged out or not utilizing the program.
    * <a href="https://scribehow.com/shared/Checking_Stats__1kbCUQ_KTEW1WZ_DdgZzUQ" target="_blank">Checking Stats</a>
 * Meet with the IMB Mag role, AD, and other mobilizers to input meetings on the deal pages.
+   * This may also include adding pertinent notes about meetings or on student pages.
 * Check reports in HubSpot.
 Ensure their accuracy.

 ### Monthly Tasks